garronej/evt/docs/api/operator.md

 ## Operator - fλ

-Anonymous functions to simultaniously filter, transform the data and control the event flow.
+Anonymous functions to simultaneously filter, transform the data and control the event flow.

 **fλ Returns**

-The type of values that a fλ operator soly determin what it does:
+The type of values that a fλ operator sole determine what it does:

 * `null` If the event should be ignored and nothing passed to the callback.
 * `[ U ]` or `[ U, null ]` When the event should be handled, wrapped into the singleton is the value will be passed to the callback.
 * `"DETACH"` If the event should be ignored and the handler detached from the `Evt`
-* `{ DETACH: Ctx<void> }` If the event should be ignored and a group of handler bound to a certain context be detached.
+* `{ DETACH: Ctx<void> }` If the event should be ignored and a group of handlers bound to a certain context be detached.
 See [`Ctx<T>`](https://docs.ts-evt.dev/api/ctx)
 * `{ DETACH: Ctx<V>, res: V }`  See [`Ctx<T>`](https://docs.ts-evt.dev/api/ctx)\`\`
 * `{ DETACH: Ctx; err: Error }`  See [`Ctx<T>`](https://docs.ts-evt.dev/api/ctx)\`\`
-* `[ U, "DETACH" ]` / `[ U, {DETACH:Ctx, ...} ]` If the event should be handler AND some detach  be performed.
+* `[ U, "DETACH" ]` / `[ U, {DETACH:Ctx, ...} ]` If the event should be handled AND some detach be performed.

 ### **Stateless fλ**

-Stateless fλ operator only takes the event data as argument.
+Stateless fλ operator only takes the event data as arguments.

 ```typescript
 import { Evt } from "evt";